-Personal assistive technologies are permitted and unrestricted in all areas of the Dealership to which Team Members, Customers, visitors and third party contractors have access, except when subject to operator safety and Dealership integrity.
+Personal assistive technologies are permitted and unrestricted in all areas of the Dealership to which Team Members, Customers, visitors, and third-party contractors have access, except when subject to operator safety and Dealership integrity.
 The Dealership will train, on an ongoing basis, current and future Team Members in the use of various assistive devices and related policies.
-The Dealership will provide an updated list of various assistive technologies available to Team members and customers (see Appendix A). it should be noted that the provision, use and safety of personal assistive devices is the responsibility of the person with a disability.
+The Dealership will provide an updated list of various assistive technologies available to Team members and customers (see Appendix A). it should be noted that the provision, use, and safety of personal assistive devices is the responsibility of the person with a disability.

 5.4 Service Animals

-Persons with a disability who are accompanied by a service animal may access premises owned or operated by the Dealership, if the public has access to such premises and the animal is not otherwise excluded by law.
-If a service animal is excluded by law, the Dealership will ensure that alternate means are available within reasonable time and location to provide persons with a disability access to the Dealership’s services.
+Persons with a disability who are accompanied by a service animal may access premises owned or operated by the Dealership if the public has access to such premises and the animal is not otherwise excluded by law.
+If a service animal is excluded by law, the Dealership will ensure that alternate means are available within reasonable time and location to provide persons with disability access to the Dealership’s services.

 There may be rare circumstances where, for reasons of health and safety of another person, allowing a person with a disability to enter a premise accompanied by a service animal needs to be considered.
-Example of such situation includes but is not limited to a) where a person is allergic to animals and adversely affected if they are in close proximity to a service animal.
-If deemed necessary, a risk assessment will be conducted the Dealership’s Joint Health and Safety Committee (‘JHSC’).
+An example of such a situation includes but is not limited to a) where a person is allergic to animals and adversely affected if they are in close proximity to a service animal.
+If deemed necessary, a risk assessment will be conducted by the Dealership’s Joint Health and Safety Committee (‘JHSC’).
 This assessment will identify a) the risks inherent with the service animal being in the area of concern; and b) alternate measures available to enable the person with a disability to access this service.

 If it is not readily apparent that an animal is a service animal, the Dealership Management Staff may ask the person with the service animal to provide verification of the animal’s duty.
-It should be noted that the use and safety of the service animal is the responsibility of the person with a disability.
+It should be noted that the use and safety of the service animal are the responsibility of the person with a disability.

 5.5 Support Persons

-The dealership welcomes Team Members, customers and visitors who are accompanied by a support person, when the support person has been hired or chosen by the person with a disability to accompany them in order to assist in accessing goods or services and/or for the purposes of providing support with ability, personal assistance and/or communication.
+The dealership welcomes Team Members, customers, and visitors who are accompanied by a support person when the support person has been hired or chosen by the person with a disability to accompany them in order to assist in accessing goods or services and/or for the purposes of providing support with ability, personal assistance and/or communication.
 Persons with a disability who require a support person may access premises owned and/or operated by the university with their support person, provided the interaction between the person and their support person does not compromise the Dealership’s integrity.

-Support persons are permitted to accompany person with a disability as they interact with the Dealership Team Members.
+Support persons are permitted to accompany persons with a disability as they interact with the Dealership Team Members.
 Individuals who are accompanied by a support person are encouraged to inform relevant persons of their participation (e.g. Reception; Call Centre when booking appointments; Service Advisors; etc.)

-There may be rare circumstances where, for reasons of health and safety of another person, allowing a person with a disability to enter a premises accompanied by their support person needs to be considered.
+There may be rare circumstances where, for reasons of health and safety of another person, allowing a person with a disability to enter a premise accompanied by their support person needs to be considered.
 Examples of such situations include potential fire code violations.
-If deemed necessary, a risk assessment will be conduct by the JHSC.
+If deemed necessary, a risk assessment will be conducted by the JHSC.
 This assessment will identify: a) the risks inherent with the support person being in the area of concern; and b) alternate measures available to enable the person with a disability to access this service.

 Support persons shall be permitted entry to all Dealership facilities and meeting areas that are open to the public.

 Feedback about the delivery of services to persons with disabilities is welcomed, as it may identify areas that require change and assist in continuous service improvement.
 Such feedback may be by telephone, in person, in writing or by delivering an electronic text via email, or otherwise.
-The Dealership will make best efforts to provide a response in the same format in which the feedback was received.
+The Dealership will make its best efforts to provide a response in the same format in which the feedback was received.